Discover Your Best Self Through Marriage Counseling & Individual Therapy

 Appointment Scheduling

-• For you convenience I offer both Saturday and Sunday appointments.
+For your convenience, I offer both Saturday and Sunday appointments.

-• Call or email us to discuss availability and to schedule your appointment.
-Most appointments can be scheduled the same or next day.
+Call or email us to discuss availability and to schedule your appointment.
+Most appointments can be scheduled the same or the next day.

 Why I Don't Accept Insurance